oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/gibraltar.md

 18 years of age; universal; and British citizens with six months residence or more

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor Sir David STEEL (since 11 June 2020)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor Sir David STEEL (since 11 June 2020)
-- `head of government`: Chief Minister Fabian PICARDO (since 9 December 2011)
+- `政府首腦`: Chief Minister Fabian PICARDO (since 9 December 2011)
-- `cabinet`: Council of Ministers appointed from among the 17 elected members of Parliament by the governor in consultation with the chief minister
+- `内閣`: Council of Ministers appointed from among the 17 elected members of Parliament by the governor in consultation with the chief minister
-- `elections/appointments`: the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed chief minister by the governor
+- `選舉/任命`: the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed chief minister by the governor

 ### 立法部門
-- `description`: unicameral Parliament (18 seats; 17 members directly elected in a single nationwide constituency by majority vote and 1 appointed by Parliament as speaker; members serve 4-year terms)
+- `描述`: unicameral Parliament (18 seats; 17 members directly elected in a single nationwide constituency by majority vote and 1 appointed by Parliament as speaker; members serve 4-year terms)
-- `elections`: last held on 12 October 2023 (next to be held by October 2027)
+- `選舉`: last held on 12 October 2023 (next to be held by October 2027)
-- `election results`: percent of vote by party - GSLP-Liberal Alliance 49.9%, GSD 48% independent 2.1%; seats by party - GLSP-Liberal Alliance 9 (GSLP 7, LPG 2), GSD 8; composition including Parliament speaker - men 13, women 5, percentage women 38.5%
+- `選舉結果`: percent of vote by party - GSLP-Liberal Alliance 49.9%, GSD 48% independent 2.1%; seats by party - GLSP-Liberal Alliance 9 (GSLP 7, LPG 2), GSD 8; composition including Parliament speaker - men 13, women 5, percentage women 38.5%

 ### 司法部門
-- `highest court(s)`: Court of Appeal (consists of at least 3 judges, including the court president); Supreme Court of Gibraltar (consists of the chief justice and 3 judges); note - appeals beyond the Court of Appeal are heard by the Judicial Committee of the Privy Council (in London)
+- `最高法院`: Court of Appeal (consists of at least 3 judges, including the court president); Supreme Court of Gibraltar (consists of the chief justice and 3 judges); note - appeals beyond the Court of Appeal are heard by the Judicial Committee of the Privy Council (in London)
-- `judge selection and term of office`: Court of Appeal and Supreme Court judges appointed by the governor upon the advice of the Judicial Service Commission, a 7-member body of judges and appointees of the governor; tenure of the Court of Appeal president based on terms of appointment; Supreme Court chief justice and judges normally appointed until retirement at age 67 but tenure can be extended 3 years
+- `法官遴選和任期`: Court of Appeal and Supreme Court judges appointed by the governor upon the advice of the Judicial Service Commission, a 7-member body of judges and appointees of the governor; tenure of the Court of Appeal president based on terms of appointment; Supreme Court chief justice and judges normally appointed until retirement at age 67 but tenure can be extended 3 years
-- `subordinate courts`: Court of First Instance; Magistrates' Court; specialized tribunals for issues relating to social security, taxes, and employment
+- `下級法院`: Court of First Instance; Magistrates' Court; specialized tribunals for issues relating to social security, taxes, and employment

 ### 政黨
 Gibraltar Liberal Party or Liberal Party of Gibraltar or LPG Gibraltar Social Democrats or GSD Gibraltar Socialist Labor Party or GSLP GSLP-Liberal Alliance Together Gibraltar or TG